Improving services for children with disabilities - ExBulletin

 The proposed new model would bring all current short holiday services into one offer, led by one organization as opposed to the current situation where services are provided across a number of different organisations.
 The aim is to ensure that these services are better brought together to meet the needs of families.

-NHS Northamptonshire Integrated Care Board Chief Executive Toby Sanders said: It is really important to get feedback on the potential new model for these services that we are exploring.
+It’s really important to get feedback on the potential new model for these services we’re exploring.
 Looking at doing things differently, this may mean that current services need to change as we aim to use resources more effectively and improve support for families.

 All feedback received from this engagement will be used to develop the new model which we hope will be in place from April 2024.

 Workshops are being held for families and practitioners working in the field.
-If you are interested in attending a workshop, please email [email protected] .
-A questionnaire has also been published to gauge views, to participate in the engagement please visit https://westnorthants.citizenspace.com/nct/short-breaks-for-children-with-disabilities-2023
+If you are interested in attending a workshop, please email: [email protected].

 |